GovTechSG/ship-hats-overview/manage-projects.md

 ## [Creation of Project tool with customised project key](#creation-of-project-tool-with-customised-project-key)
 Subscription Admin (SA) and Project Admin (PA) can customise the project keys when adding app tools on SHIP-HATS.
-This is currently applicable for Jira, Bitbucket and Confluence.
+This is currently applicable for Jira, Bitbucket, and Confluence.

 ### To customise project key: